fatmahussein/Budget_App/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Create clasification for expenses and income
+- Create classification for expenses and income
 - Create a dashboard with charts
-- Create a budget for each clasification
+- Create a budget for each classification

 <p align="right">(<a href="#readme-top">back to top</a>)</p>